Biomythography, Note 51

 "Oh."
 Well, that was that.
 "True."

 "I meant to do that," I added and Adam mouthed it at the same time.
 The Pee-Wee Herman show had been off the air for a couple of years but every now and then, he referenced it like a pop culture reflex.
-I'd developed similar reflexes from him.
-It was no surprise to find him anticipating me.
+And I had developed those cultural reflexes from him.

 "Is there any directory left to blow away?" he asked.